ethanlake/squeezing-codes/README.md

 # squeezing-criticality

-Code companion to [*Squeezing codes: robust fluctuation-stabilized memories*](https://arxiv.org/abs/2509.20730) by myself and Sunghan Ro.
-An interactive browser demo of the squeezing rules lives at [ethanlake.github.io/squeezing-codes](https://ethanlake.github.io/squeezing-codes/).
-This repository contains everything needed to reproduce the numerical results in that paper: a Julia Monte Carlo simulator for the squeezing rules R, F, M (plus Toom's rule and zero-temperature Glauber as baselines), a Python finite-size-scaling pipeline with bootstrap uncertainty quantification, and the raw data and figures used in Sec.
+Code companion to [*Squeezing codes: robust fluctuation-stabilized memories*](https://arxiv.org/abs/2509.20730) by Ethan Lake and Sunghan Ro.
+An interactive browser demo of the squeezing rules can be found at [ethanlake.github.io/squeezing-codes](https://ethanlake.github.io/squeezing-codes/).
+This repository contains everything needed to reproduce the numerical results in that paper: a Julia Monte Carlo simulator for analyzing the dynamics, critical properties, and memory lifetimes, a Python finite-size-scaling pipeline with bootstrap uncertainty quantification, and the raw data and figures used in Sec.
 VI of the paper.

 The simulator runs on a square torus with i.i.d. bit-flip noise at rate `p`.
 It sweeps `p` (and optionally `L`), and records moments and correlators of the magnetization `m` and an anisotropy observable `D`.
 The Python plotter performs interactive and automated FSS collapses to extract `(p_c, ν, β, γ, z)` with statistical and systematic error budgets.

 ## Citation

-If you use this code or data, please cite the paper.
-A machine-readable `CITATION.cff` is included; the BibTeX entry is:
+If you use this code or data, please cite the paper:

 ```bibtex
 @article{lake2025squeezing,